Anderson Center External Advisory Council

 Under the leadership of Dr. Uma Kotagal, we had several significant accomplishments in this area:

-• In support of the CCHMC strategic plan, the Anderson Center completed the Care Coordination and Outcomes rollout design in partnership with Information Services and Patient Services, and
+• In support of the Cincinnati Children's strategic plan, the Anderson Center completed the Care Coordination and Outcomes rollout design in partnership with Information Services and Patient Services, and

 • We also completed the Care Integration Pilot in 2 conditions, Liver Transplant and IBD.

-• In support of the CCHMC strategic plan, Dr. Robert Kahn led efforts develop effective core pop health infrastructure teams to coach and measure outcomes improvement in prematurity/infant mortality, asthma, obesity, young child injury prevention, and early child development.
+• In support of the Cincinnati Children's strategic plan, Dr. Robert Kahn led efforts develop effective core pop health infrastructure teams to coach and measure outcomes improvement in prematurity/infant mortality, asthma, obesity, young child injury prevention, and early child development.

 • In addition, we executed frequent PDSA testing in community agencies, with some by community partners including PHHC, CPS, Norwood Health Dept, Literacy West, and Javonte Woods youth group,